-The CM noted that Congress was silent to the question of whether a hospital reimbursed under the HSR rather than the IPPS Federal rate would be entitled to an additional IME payment for Part C enrollees.
-CM further noted that under Chevron U.S.A., Inc. v Natural Resources Defense Council, Inc., 476 U.S. 837 (1984), CMS has the authority to reasonable interpret the statutory provision, and did so.
-Specifically, in the FY 2015 IPPS final rule, CMS explained why it previously interpreted the statute to mean that a SCH paid based on its HSR was not entitled to receive payment for discharges of Medicare Part C patients under § 1886(d)(11): "[b]ecause a SCH that is paid based on its hospital-specific rate does not receive any IME add-on payment for Medicare Part A patients as provided under the section 1886(d)(5)(B) of the Act, CMS has interpreted section 1886(d)(11)(C) of the Act to mean that a SCH that is paid based on its HSR also is not entitled to receive payment for discharges of Medicare Part C patients under that a SCH that is paid based on its HSR also is not entitled to receive payment for discharges of Medicare Part C patients and that a SCH that is paid based on its HSR also is not entitled to receive payment for discharges of Medicare Part C patients and that a SCH that is paid based on its HSR also is not entitled to receive payment for discharges of Medicare Part C patients and that a SCH that is paid based on its HSR also is not entitled to receive payment for discharges of Medicare Part C patients under section 1886(d)(11) of the Act."
+Finally, CM commented that the FFY 2015 IPPS proposed and final rule stated explicitly that the Secretary was implementing a prospective change in policy, effective for discharges occurring in cost reporting periods beginning on or after October 1, 2014, after further consideration, of the language at § 1886(d)(11) that neither addressed nor prohibited the payment.
+There is no indication in the preamble, regulations, or cost reporting instructions that CMS was making a clarification in policy which would be applied retroactively.
+Specifically, in the FY 2015 IPPS final rule, CMS explained why it previously interpreted the statute to mean that a SCH paid based on its HSR was not entitled to receive payment for discharges of Medicare Part C patients under § 1886(d)(11): "[b]ecause a SCH that is paid based on its hospital-specific rate does not receive any IME add-on payment for Medicare Part A patients as provided under the section 1886(d)(5)(B) of the Act, CMS has interpreted section 1886(d)(11)(C) of the Act to mean that a SCH that is paid based on its HSR also is not entitled to receive payment for discharges of Medicare Part C patients under the section 1886(d)(5)(B) of the Act, CMS has interpreted section 1886(d)(11)(C) of the Act to mean that a SCH that is paid based on its HSR also is not entitled to receive payment for discharges of Medicare Part C patients under the section 1886(d)(5)(B) of the Act, CMS has interpreted section 1886(d)(11)(C) of the Act to mean that a SCH that is paid based on its HSR also is not entitled to receive payment for discharges of Medicare Part C patients under section 1886(d)(11) of the Act."4